-Using that, I noticed one of her sweatshirts had a CABELA logo on it that vaguely looked ike a Supreme logo.
+Using that, I noticed one of her sweatshirts had a CABELA logo on it that vaguely looked like a Supreme logo.
 Very simple, but that's all it takes to get her attention.

-What you don't want to do is the opposite: sending longer messages with her sending short, or or even worse, one word responses.
-The general rule of thumb is keep things equal.
+What you don't want to do is the opposite: sending longer messages with her sending short, or even worse, one-word responses.
+The general rule of thumb is to keep things equal.